kiranma72/abdm-docs/Integrators_Section.md

 ABDM allows various types of entities to integrate with their APIs.
 Please choose the approprate type that fits your application from the choices below.

+**Please read the** [ABDM Concepts Overview](ABDM_Concepts_Overview.md) **first**

 ## HIMS / LIMS Systems
-Systems providing a healthcare software to hospitals, labs, clinics, etc
+Entities providing a healthcare software to hospitals, labs, clinics, etc comes under this category.

 HIMS Maintain, collect and manage health records.
 Ensure timely and accurate delivery of data to health care providers.
 In return the health care providers rely on the information to deliver quality healthcare

+LIMS is a software designed to improve lab productivity and efficiency, by keeping track of data associated with samples, experiments, laboratory workflows, and instruments

 The private HIMS partners are Piramal Swasthya, Narayana Health Limited, Drucare Private Limited, Apollo hospital,  Plus 91, Thoughtworks, DocOn Technologies and Bajaj Finserv Health